BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 ### Clear and Easy to Understand
 - Is the configuration must be understandable and maintainable for people other than the original author?
-- Does it include references to the original requirments that it is meant to satisfy?
+- Does it include references to the original requirements that it is meant to satisfy?
 - Is the configuration and well commented to help others track the logic and choices made by the author?

 ### Fully Tested